The six operations in topology: Introduction

-whose composition with (\ref{tensshCD}) induces a monoidal structure on $\Sh{X}{\cate{C}}$: this way we can deduce all the analogous formulas in the monoidal setting as well as their dual versions involving the internal homomorphism functor when the monoidal structure in $\cate{C}$ is closed (see Remark \ref{tenstomon}).
+whose composition with (\ref{tensshCD}) induces a symmetric monoidal structure on $\Sh{X}{\C}$: this way we can deduce all the analogous formulas in the monoidal setting.
+If $\C$ is also closed, we deduce their dual versions involving the internal homomorphism functor (see \Cref{tenstomon}).

+\begin{remark} Our results imply that, for any $\C$ stable and bicomplete, the contravariant functor $X\mapsto\Sh{X}{\C}$, $f\mapsto\pb{f}_{\C}$ extends to a six functor formalism in the sense of \cite{mann2022}.
+See \cref{mannsix} for a more detailed discussion on this matter. \end{remark}

 We describe one last advantage of our general rendition of the six functor formalism.
-In Definition \ref{dfnloccontr} we define locally contractible geometric morphisms (see also [AC21, Definition 3.2.1]), and later in Definition \ref{subm} specify a vast class of continous maps between topological spaces called \textit{shape submersions} which induce a locally contractible geometric morphism (see Proposition \ref{smoothproj}): this class includes topological submersions, but it's much bigger.
-An easy implementation of our machinery shows that, if $f : X\rightarrow Y$ induces a locally contractible geometric morphism and $\cate{C}$ is stable and bicomplete, then $\pbp{f}_{\cate{C}}$ admits a right adjoint and we have a formula
+In Definition \ref{dfnloccontr} we define \textit{locally contractible geometric morphisms} (see also \cite[Definition 3.2.1]{aizenbud2021relative}).
+Later, in \Cref{subm}, we specify a vast class of continuous maps between topological spaces called \textit{shape submersions} which induce a locally contractible geometric morphism (see \Cref{smoothproj}).
+Topological submersions are examples of such morphisms, but our definition is much more general in the sense that it does not force the fibers to be topological manifolds.
+Another illustrating example to keep in mind is that of the unique map $X\rightarrow\ast$, when $X$ is any CW-complex.
+An easy implementation of our machinery generalizes \cite[Proposition 3.3.2]{kashiwara1990sheaves} and \cite[Section 5]{verdier1965dualite} beyond the case of submersive maps. \begin{theorem}[\cref{smoothpb}] Let $f : X\rightarrow Y$ be a continuous map between locally compact Hausdorff spaces which induces a locally contractible geometric morphism.
+Let $\C$ be a stable and bicomplete $\infty$-category.
+Then $\pbp{f}_{\C}$ admits a right adjoint and we have a formula

-that highly generalizes [KS90, Proposition 3.3.2], where it is proven only in the case where $f$ is a topological submersion.
+\end{theorem} Then, inspired by parallel results in motivic homotopy theory, we conclude our paper by formulating and proving a relative version of Atiyah duality.